tc39/how-we-work/terminology.md

 ### Cover grammar

 #### Definition
-A "cover grammar" is a sort of technique used in the JavaScript grammar to remain context free and unambiguous when parsing from left to right with only one token of lookahead, while later tokens might lead to syntactic restrictions for earlier ones.
+A "cover grammar" is a technique used in the JavaScript grammar to remain context free and unambiguous when parsing from left to right with only one token of lookahead, while later tokens might lead to syntactic restrictions for earlier ones.
 Informally, one grammar is said to "cover" another if the second grammar is a subset of the first, with a corresponding subset of corresponding parse trees.

 #### Example
 The [CoverParenthesizedExpressionAndArrowParameterList](https://tc39.github.io/ecma262/#prod-CoverParenthesizedExpressionAndArrowParameterList) production in the ECMAScript specification allows expressions and destructuring parameters of arrow functions to be interpreted together.
 If a `=>` is reached, the expression is reinterpreted as arrow function parameters, with additional restrictions applied.